ansys/pyansys-heart/doc/source/getting-started/prerequisites.rst

 .. note::

-  Fluent is required for meshing.
+  Ansys Fluent is required for meshing.
 Also note that the postprocessor module requires the Ansys DPF server.
 A compatible Ansys DPF Server comes with an installation of Ansys 2025 R2 or 2024 R1.
 If for some reason either version cannot be installed the following standalone DPF Servers are compatible with PyAnsys - Heart:

   .. list-table:: **Compatible DPF Standalone versions**